stubbles/stubbles-core/readme.md

 ------------------------
 1. Run `git clone https://github.com/stubbles/stubbles-core.git`
 2. cd into your checkout
-3. Run Composer to get the dependencies: `php path/to/composer.phar install`
+3. Run Composer to get the dependencies: `php composer.phar install`

 You should now be able to run the unit tests with `phpunit`.